bk00119/BEKK/README.md

   - Time Spent: Cumulative time spent on activities
 - Goal Setting
   - Opportunity to set goals to track based on statistics.
+  - Include tabs on past/completed goals, current goals, and ability to add goals

 ## Streaks
 Streaks motivates users to maintain consistent engagement with the application, rewarding users for completing tasks on consecutive days.